MelissaSun17/Visualization-of-SATD/README.md

 # Visualization-of-SATD

-## Steps for running the front end project:
+## Steps for running this project:
 1. clone all codes locally

 > ps: if you don't have node.js, please download and install node.js first